The Real Monsters: Critical reviews

 Eric Francisco of Esquire wrote, "If you're here, that means you've been left behind by the rapture.
 Bummer.
 But the good news is that your sinful and unworthy self gets to see Alien: Earth end on a high note."
-Mary Kassel of ScreenRant wrote, "If there's one hope I have for Alien: Earth season 2, it's that the wait won't be too long between seasons.
+Mary Kassel of Screen Rant wrote, "If there's one hope I have for Alien: Earth season 2, it's that the wait won't be too long between seasons.
 Of course, this is probably foolish, as the gaps between seasons are growing larger every year, but the semi-cliffhanger ending of Alien: Earth has me on the edge of my seat, ready for more.
 The fact that I know my favorite characters, from nearly all the Lost Boys to Boy Kavalier himself, will be back for Alien: Earth season 2 means the wait will be agony, but it will likely be worth it."

 Sean T. Collins of The New York Times wrote, "there's nothing to endure about Alien: Earth, a thrilling, stylish sci-fi horror show in its own right and a top-tier entry in the franchise.
 As the show's creator, Noah Hawley has done what countless unfortunate employees of the Weyland-Yutani Corporation have been unable to do for nearly 50 years: He brought Aliens to Earth successfully."
 Paul Dailly of TV Fanatic gave the episode a 4.25 out of 5 star rating and wrote, "Alien: Earth Season 1 has been a fascinating experiment in expanding the franchise beyond its usual horror trappings, and this finale crystallized what makes it work."